Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 ### Python code for Ridge Regression

-For this method we would be using the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) library to enable us use a range of different regularization parameters in order to find the optimal value of *`alpha`* instead of setting the value of *`alpha`* randomly.
+For this method, we would be using the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) library to enable us to use a range of different regularization parameters in order to find the optimal value of *`alpha`* instead of setting the value of *`alpha`* randomly.

 ```
 # Train model

 from sklearn.linear_model import Ridge
 from sklearn.model_selection import GridSearchCV